lsaavedra/memes-swe-challenge/README.md

 You must specify an "amount" of image to download Usage : go run memes-swe-challenge -[command]=<url>
   -amount int
     	Set the amount of image to download.
-Default is 10
+Default is 10.
+  -threads int
+        Set the number of threads to run.
+Range from 1 to 5.
 ```